-At the end of each teaching period module results and awards are confirmed by the assessment boards (subject standards boards and awards boards).
-Assessment boards uphold the academic standards of your course and ensure that each student istreated fairly and equally through the assessment process.
+At the end of each semester, module results and awards are confirmed by the Assessment Boards (Subject Standards Boards and Awards Boards).
+Assessment Boards uphold the academic standards of your course and ensure that each student is treated fairly and equally through the assessment process.